mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 ### Identifying weak references

-Weak references in global slots, including fields of global data structures as well as keys and/or values in global weak tables, are relatively straightforward.
+Weak references in *global slots*, including fields of global data structures as well as keys and/or values in global weak tables, are relatively straightforward.
 We just need to enumerate them in `Scanning::process_weak_refs`.

-There are also fields that in heap objects that hold weak references to other heap objects.
+There are also *fields* in heap objects that hold weak references to other heap objects.
 There are two basic ways to identify them.

 -   **Register on creation**: We may record objects that contain weak reference fields in a global list when such objects are created.
 In `Scanning::process_weak_refs`, we just need to iterate